mpostaire/.dotfiles/README.md

 ## TODO

 ### high priority
-- when keygrabber active, lock fail
+- when keygrabber/mousegrabber active, lock fail

+- try a global background wibox for click outside events (have one wibox for all instances where we want click outside detection)

 - each reload, floating clients lose height equivalent to their title bar height
 - weather inside calendar